Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Introduction

-Here, $F_l'(t)$ represents the local frequency of occurrences (``observation density'') and thus $n_lF_l'(t)$ corresponds to the local sample size, which is the continuous-time analogue of the so called {\it quadratic variation of time}, discussed in the literature.
+In this paper, we propose a local method of moments (LMM) estimator, which is optimal in a semi-parametric Cram\'er--Rao sense under the presence of noise and the nonsynchronicity of observations.
+The idea rests on the (strong) asymptotic equivalence in Le Cam's sense of model \eqref{E0} with the continuous time signal-in-white-noise model { {$\mathcal{E}_1$} } where ${W}$ is a standard $d$-dimensional Brownian motion independent of ${B}$ and the component-wise local noise level is Here, $F_l'(t)$ represents the local frequency of occurrences (``observation density'') and thus $n_lF_l'(t)$ corresponds to the local sample size, which is the continuous-time analogue of the so called \textit{quadratic variation of time}, discussed in the literature.
 The advantage of the continuous-time model \eqref{E1} is particularly distinctive in the multivariate setting where asynchronicity and different sample sizes in the discrete data \eqref{E0} blur the fundamental statistical structure.
-If two sequences of statistical experiments are asymptotically equivalent, then any statistical procedure in one experiment has a counterpart in the other experiment with the same asymptotic properties, see Le Cam and Yang \cite{lecamyang} for details.
+If two sequences of statistical experiments are asymptotically equivalent, then any statistical procedure in one experiment has a counterpart in the other experiment with the same asymptotic properties; see Le Cam and Yang \cite {lecamyang} for details.
 Our equivalence proof is constructive such that the procedure we shall develop for \eqref{E1} has a concrete equivalent in \eqref{E0} with the same asymptotic properties.

-A remarkable theoretical consequence of the equivalence between \eqref{E0} and \eqref{E1} is that under noise, the asynchronicity of the data does not affect the asymptotically efficient procedures.
+A remarkable theoretical consequence of the equivalence between \eqref {E0} and \eqref{E1} is that under noise, the asynchronicity of the data does not affect the asymptotically efficient procedures.
 In fact, in model \eqref{E1}, the distribution functions $F_l$ only generate time-varying local noise levels $H_{n,l}(t)$, but the shift between observation times of the different processes does not matter.
 Hence, locally varying observation frequencies have the same effect as locally varying variances of observation errors and may be pooled.
-This is in sharp contrast to the noiseless setting where the variance of the Hayashi-Yoshida estimator \cite{hy} suffers from errors due to asynchronicity, which carries over to the pre-averaged version by Christensen {\it et al.} \cite{kinnepoldivet} designed for the noisy case.
-Only if the noise level is assumed to tend to zero so fast that the noiseless case is asymptotically dominant, then the non-synchronicity may induce additional errors.
+This is in sharp contrast to the noiseless setting where the variance of the Hayashi--Yoshida estimator \cite{hy} suffers from errors due to asynchronicity, which carries over to the pre-averaged version by Christensen {et al.} \cite{kinnepoldivet} designed for the noisy case.
+Only if the noise level is assumed to tend to zero so fast that the noiseless case is asymptotically dominant, then the nonsynchronicity may induce additional errors.